 Visitors to our website

-Our web server automatically logs anonymous data about visitors to our website, including internet protocol addresses, date, time and the pages viewed.
+Our web server automatically collects anonymous data about visitors to our website, including internet protocol addresses, date, time and the pages viewed.
 We use this information to better understand how people interact with our site in order to improve it.
 We do not know the identity of anyone who visits our site, unless the person voluntarily provides contact information.

 Protection of personal health information